Step 1 - Student Financial Aid and Award Information

 The Expected Family Contribution (EFC) is the amount determined by Federal calculations that your family can contribute toward your Cost of Attendance during the enrollment period.
 This amount is calculated through needs analysis using the information you submitted on your Free Application for Federal Student Aid (FAFSA).
 Your EFC can be found on the Student Aid Report (SAR), which details your FAFSA results.
 Your Demonstrated Financial Need is the Cost of Attendance minus the EFC.
 This amount determines the types and amount of Federal and institutional financial aid for which you may be eligible.

 Financial aid, excluding Federal Work-Study, is credited to your student account at the beginning of each semester.

 Federal Work-study funds are paid directly to the student each month for the hours worked.

-If you accept a federal Direct Parent PLUS loan on your financial aid award, your lender will be the federal government.
+If you accept a federal Direct Parent PLUS loan on your financial aid offer, your lender will be the federal government.
 Students may also choose to take out a private education student loan with a borrower of their choice.

 The Office of Financial Aid encourages all students to borrow responsibly.

-What if I am awarded Federal Work-Study?
+What if I am offered Federal Work-Study?

 What if I have questions regarding my Financial Aid?

 If you need general information regarding financial aid, please select of the following link: